velikanghost/covus/README.md

 ### 1. Deposit Phase

 - User calls `depositSTT()` with STT
-- STT is wrapped to WETH and deposited into the vault
+- STT is wrapped to WSTT and deposited into the vault
 - User receives csSTT shares based on current exchange rate

 ### 2. Staking Phase

-- Protocol operator calls `stakeWithManager()` to send WETH to validators
+- Protocol operator calls `stake()` on StakingManager to send WSTT to validators
 - StakingManager simulates ETH2 deposits (production: real validator infrastructure)

 ### 3. Rewards Phase